 Opening hours and access

 Access to the workshops in evenings/weekends can be offered to students who have completed safety courses.
-This does not apply for wood and metal workshops.
+This does not apply for the wood and metal workshops.

 Wood workshops